deepikapriyak30/uber-trip-demand-forecasting/README.md

 ## Dataset Source

-This project uses a **public Uber trip dataset** for learning and demonstration purposes only.
+This project uses a **Public Uber FOIL trip dataset (Jan–Feb 2015)**, used for learning purposes and demonstration purposes only.

 _I do not own the dataset.
 Full credit goes to the original data providers._